When Are Credit Card Annual Fees Charged?

 When Annual Fees Are Charged

-So when are annual fees charged?
+So when do you pay the annual fee on a credit card?
 The short answer is it depends on the credit card issuer.

 Further, there are card issuers that charge the fee immediately when you get the card, essentially decreasing the credit limit you start out with when you get the card.
 With these types of cards, you actually owe the card issuer before you can use the card yourself.